googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 3. When the changes are pushed, they get reviewed again.
 If validated in `sandbox`, they can be pushed to `production`.

-    → The status label can be changed to `to production`.
+    → The status label can be changed to <mark class="brown">to production</mark>.

     → The push to sandbox and production are staggered biweekly, so each week should happen at least on push to one of the server

-    → When the changes are pushed to production, the label can be changed to `Live`
+    → When the changes are pushed to production, the label can be changed to <mark class="green">Live</mark>

 ## Example of workflow

 1. An issue is opened by a user to request the addition of a new font family: “My New Font”.
 The font is ready to be onboarded upstream, and the user has complied with all the requirements.
     -  **Title:** `Add My New Font`
-    -  **labels:** `New font`, `Submission`
+    -  **labels:** <mark class="grey">New font</mark>, <mark class="green">Submission</mark>

 2. A team member inspects the font files and sees good potential.
-They add the label `Need's Dave opinion` to check with Dave Crossland (Program manager) if the font is worth being onboarded.
+They add the label <mark class="blue">Need's Dave opinion</mark> to check with Dave Crossland (Program manager) if the font is worth being onboarded.

 3. Dave is thrilled, he loves the font and wants it in the library.
-He removes the label `Need's Dave opinion` and adds the label `Accepted`.
+He removes the label <mark class="blue">Need's Dave opinion</mark> and adds the label <mark class="green">Accepted</mark>.
 He adds the issue to a convenient milestone, and during a quarterly meeting where milestones are assessed, he will assign the issue to an onboarder and it gets added to their project board.

 4. The onboarder starts to work on the project upstream.
-They add the label `In progress`.
+They add the label <mark class="orange">In progress</mark>.
 While doing QA on the font, they notice some design issues that need to be addressed by the designer.
-They add the label `Needs upstream resolution` to the issue to notify that this project is on hold until the issues are resolved by the designer.
+They add the label <mark class="red">Needs upstream resolution</mark> to the issue to notify that this project is on hold until the issues are resolved by the designer.

 5. The designer makes the requested changes and notifies the onboarder by commenting on the issue. *Et cetera*.

 6. When the font is built and the QA is good, the onboarder ships the font to `google/fonts` by making a Pull Request.
     -  They add the PR into the` Traffic Jam` project.
-    -  They add at least 2 labels to the PR: a *category* (`new`, `upgrade`, `designer`…) and a *status* (`in progress`, `ready for review`…).
+    -  They add at least 2 labels to the PR: a *category* (<mark class="grey">new</mark>, <mark class="grey">upgrade</mark>, <mark class="grey">designer</mark>…) and a *status* (<mark class="orange">in progress</mark>, <mark class="yellow">ready for review</mark>…).

 7. Then, the PR gets reviewed by a team member.
 The status label is updated according to the result of that review.
 This time, the reviewer spotted a regression in the spacing, and needs to know if it is a mistake or an improvement.
-They post an image of the issue and add the label `Needs confirmation`.
+They post an image of the issue and add the label <mark class="blue">Needs confirmation</mark>.

 8. The onboarder checks with the designer, who decides that the regression is a mistake.
-They change the PR label to `Needs upstream resolution`.
+They change the PR label to <mark class="red">Needs upstream resolution</mark>.

-9. Once the mistake is fixed, the onboarder updates the PR with the newly build fonts, and changes the status label to `Ready for review`.
+9. Once the mistake is fixed, the onboarder updates the PR with the newly build fonts, and changes the status label to <mark class="yellow">Ready for review</mark>.
 Now we go back to the same process as before, but this time the reviewer approves the PR and merge it.

 10. When the PR gets merged, it goes automatically in the the column `Just merged / in transit` of the `Traffic Jam` project.
 A few hours later, the new font will appear in the `dev-sandbox`, and if it looks good, the label `to sandbox` can be added to signify that this font can be pushed to sandbox.